Combined Cadet Force (CCF)

 The Combined Cadet Force (CCF) is a national youth organisation sponsored and supported jointly by a partnership of the Ministry of Defence (MOD), Bedford School and Bedford Girls’ School.
 Its aim is to "provide a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self reliance, resourcefulness, endurance and perseverance".

-It is not a pre-service organisation, although it acknowledges that one of its objectives is "to encourage those who have an interest in the services to become Officers of the Regular or Reserve Forces", and a significant number of officers from our CCF do join up after university.
+It is not a pre-service organisation, although it acknowledges that one of its objectives is "to encourage those who have an interest in the services to become Officers of the Regular or Reserve Forces", and over the years a number of officers from our joint CCF have joined up after university.
 Recent statistics have indicated that about 30% of the present armed services have had experience of the Cadet Force.

 Through mainly military style activities it seeks to develop the individual in a number of positive ways, which include: